jbms/sphinx-immaterial/docs/customization.rst

         .. themeconf:: close

-            This icon is used as the close icon when viewing search results (or to dismiss the announce banner).
+            This icon is used as the close icon when viewing search results (or to dismiss the announcement banner).
             Defaults to ``material/close`` (:si-icon:`material/close`).

         .. themeconf:: top